 Outdoor – Heavy Use (Law Enforcement – like) Profile

-This profile should be used when the Mobile ID devices are going to be used by a patrol officer on the street or on-board a patrol car.
-These use cases require the devices to be able to withstand high or low operating temperatures, dust, rain, water splashes, the vibrations typically encountered in a vehicle and drop from a limited height.
-For these use cases, the recommended minimum environmental specifications are listed in 12.
+This profile should be used when the Mobile ID devices are going to be used by a patrol officer on the street or on-board a patrol car, for example.
+These use cases require the devices to be able to withstand high or low operating temperatures, dust, rain, water splashes, the vibrations typically encountered in a vehicle and dropped from a limited height.
+For these use cases, the recommended minimum environmental specifications are listed in Table 12.

-12
+Table 12

 Law Enforcement Profile Recommendations